 Sealed batteries are synonymous with VRLA because typically the battery is sealed but if the charging or discharging is high enough pressure will build up and the valve will allow gas to escape some.
-AGM or Gel keeps the batteries from evaporating so they do not need water and are therefore also referred to as maintenance-free.
-In addition the AGM and Gel keeps the the electrolyte mixed with the water so it does not settle to the bottom which is referred to as stratification.
+AGM or Gel keeps the batteries from evaporating so they do not need water and are therefore also referred to as “maintenance-free.”
+In addition, the AGM and Gel keep the electrolyte mixed with the water so it does not settle to the bottom which is referred to as stratification.
 This eliminates the need for vigorous equalization charging which helps mix the electrolyte with the water in flooded batteries.

 Both AGM and Gel batteries are good for off-grid applications where several days of autonomy is preferred and charge rates are more likely to remain low.
-Water inside the battery is less likely to freeze since it does not separate from the electrolyte which means sealed batteries are prefered in colder temperatures.
-Also, Gel batteries are a little better equipped for more extreme temperatures, both hot and cold, than AGM.
+The water inside the battery is less likely to freeze since it does not separate from the electrolyte which means sealed batteries are preferred in colder temperatures.
+Also, Gel batteries are a little better equipped than AGM to perform in both extremely hot and extremely cold temperatures.